 According to one survey, at this very moment, there are over 2.6 billion smartphone subscribers all over the world.
-Furthermore, by 2020 the number of users might rise to 6.1 billion which is more than the entire world population in 1999.
+Furthermore, by 2020 the number of users might rise to 3.5 billion.

 Apart from this, in 2015, Google officially announced that there are more people browsing the internet through their mobile devices than by any other mean.
 Then, in April 2017, the number of people using Android to browse the internet became larger than the number of people using Windows for this task.
 Needless to say, this marked an end of an era and a start of a new one.